We are delighted to announce the first edition of DevChain Conference will happen on 27th and 28th September 2018 in London.

 It's all about Blockchain and Smart Contracts right now!
 DevChain Conference will explore these trends though Talks and Workshops for Blockchain Developers.
 DevChain is a conference for Developers only, a conference all about How to do Blockchain Development.

-The call for papers is open until the 15th September 2017.
-The full program will be announced in October.
+The call for papers is open until the 10th May 2018.
+The full program will be announced late May 2018.

 Blind tickets are available on Eventbrite.